-March 30, 1933, was the first observance of Doctors Day in Winder, Georgia.
+Winder, Georgia, observed the first Doctors Day on March 30, 1933.
 Dr. Charles B. Almond’s wife, Eudora Brown Almond, wanted to have a day to honor physicians.
-On this first day in 1933, greeting cards were mailed and flowers placed on the graves of deceased doctors.
+The community mailed greeting cards and placed flowers on the graves of deceased doctors on this first celebration in 1933.
 The red carnation is commonly used as the symbolic flower for National Doctors Day.

 The first ether anesthetic for surgery was administered by Crawford W. Long, M.D. on March 30, 1842, marking the date for Doctors Day.
 On that day, before Dr. Long operated to remove a tumor from a man’s neck, he administered ether anesthesia.
 Following surgery, the man would swear that he felt nothing during the surgery and was not aware of anything until he awoke.